rowanmiller/Demo-EF6Simple/DemoScript.md

 ### Every Time Setup
 * Run Visual Studio as an administrator (running as an administrator seems to minimize occurrences of the issue mentioned in the next point)
 * Run **Get-ExecutionPolicy** in Package Manager Console (PMC) and ensure it returns **RemoteSigned**
  * Occasionally PMC sets the **Restricted** execution policy and won't allow running install scripts from the NuGet packages.
-It's really hard to recover from… **don't skip this step!**
+It's really hard to recover fromï¿½ **don't skip this step!**
 * Connect to **(localdb)\v11.0** in SQL Server Object Explorer (if you have a SKU of Visual Studio which includes it).
 If you have a version of VS without it, you should grab [SQL Server Management Studio](http://www.microsoft.com/en-us/download/details.aspx?id=29062) instead.
   * I recommend dropping all databases from LocalDb before the demo - it's just less noise for folks to process.